oroinc/documentation/backend/configuration/yaml/jsmodules.rst

 **type**: ``map``

-The map option allows to substitute module with given ID with different module.
-End such substitution is working for the given module prefix.
+The map option allows to substitute a module with the given ID with a different module.
+Such substitution is working for the given module prefix.

 For example, |OroUIBundle| is delivered with an extended version of the jQuery library.
 This means that all modules should receive the extended jQuery library from the OroUIBundle.
 However, since